 As you can see from the output that the os.path.join() function combines path names into one complete path.
-That means you can join multiple segments of a path into one instead of hard-coding every pathname manually.
+That means you can join multiple path segments into one instead of manually hard-coding every pathname.

-To get the current working directory in Python, use the following file pathname.
+To get a current working directory in Python, use the following file pathname.

 import os cwd = os.getcwd() print(cwd)